-The information set out in CAP 1819 actually gives rise to wider and more serious concerns:
+The information set out in CAP 1819 actually gives rise to wider and more serious concerns than just the requested increase in recoverable Category B and C costs.

-• What confidence can there be in the £14 billion overall budget being maintained given the vast increases in B and C budgets now being requested - to hit a timetables and milestones previously assured and reported to Parliament (also now open to question)?
+What confidence can there be in the £14 billion overall budget being maintained given the vast increases in B and C budgets now being requested - to hit a timetables and milestones previously assured and reported to Parliament (also now open to question)?